RobynSoar/woohoo-salon/README.md

     - The business email address when clicked on will take the user to their devices mailing app, making it easier for the user to contact the business.

 - Map
-    - An interactive Google Maps is embedded under the address of the salon business.
+    - A responsive and interactive Google Maps is embedded under the address of the salon business.
-    -
+    - This gives the user information on the business location, and enables quick access to Google Maps for ease in finding the route to the location.

 ![Book Now page feature details](documentation/features/book-now-page-details.png)